meshrwkv/manuals/README.md

 ## Extension Components

 - `faceAttributes`: Contains attributes related to the faces of the mesh.
-This includes `embedding_vector`.
+This includes `embeddingVector`.
 - `faceMappings`: Maps face index values to their corresponding values in the `faceAttributes`.

 ## Usage